-HEK293 are rounded cells that grow in suspension in cell culture (although, initially they were an adherent cell line).
-HEK cells should be grown in a complete SFMII growth medium supplemented with 4mM L-glutamine.
-Cells should be incubated at 37.0°C in 5% CO2 and expected to double approximately every 34 hours.
+HEK293 are rounded cells that grow in suspension in cell culture, although initially they were an adherent cell line.
+HEK-293 cells should be grown in a complete SFMII growth medium supplemented with 4 mM L-glutamine.
+Flasks should be incubated at 37°C in 5% CO2 and HEK293 cell doubling time is approximately 34 hours.

-Renew medium 2-3 times a week, and keep cell count between 1 x 10^5 and 3 x 10^5 cells/mL.
-Do no allow cell concentration to exceed 1 x 10 ^ 6 cells/mL
+Renew medium 2-3 times a week, and keep cell count between 1 x 105 and 3 x 105 cells/mL.
+Do not allow cell concentration to exceed 1 x 106 cells/mL.

-- Rap side of emptied flask to remove adherent cells
+- Rap side of emptied flask to remove any semi-adherent cells

-- Resuspend newly dislodged cells in 5 mL medium and aspirate with a small pipette to disperse clumps
+- Resuspend newly dislodged cells in 5 mL medium and aspirate with a serological pipette to disperse clumps

-- Pour resuspended cells into centrifuge tube with rest of suspension
+- Transfer resuspended cells into centrifuge tube with main cell suspension

-- Remove supernatant and resuspend cells with fresh medium
+- Aspirate supernatant and resuspend cells with fresh medium

-Freeze cells in conditioned growth medium supplemented with 10% (v/v) DMSO.
-Store in the liquid nitrogen vapor phase or at -135 °C.
+HEK 293 cells can be cryopreserved in conditioned growth medium supplemented with 10% (v/v) DMSO at 1 x 106cells/mL.
+Store frozen cell vials in the liquid nitrogen vapor phase.

 - Expression of μ-opioid receptor (μR): In this study, HEK 293 cells were used to express the μR molecule with an amino-terminal epitope tag.
 The tagged receptor was demonstrated to be comparable to the untagged receptor in binding of target ligands and inhibition of cyclic AMP accumulation.
 The tagged receptor was used to investigate the intracellular trafficking of the μR, and found that movement of the μR is agonist-dependent.
 [LINK]